Mondo CLE

 -

-NY or CA MCLE credits (other than student badges)
+NY, CA or PA MCLE credits pending (other than for single day badges)

 -